cppservergit/cppserver-docs/security-model.md

 ```

 If the login was successful a resultset of 1 row is expected with 3 columns, the "rolenames" column must contain the user's roles separated by comma ",".
 An empty resultset is interpreted as a failed login.
-If the login succeeds then this LoginServer will create a security session for the user by inserting a row in the public.cpp_session table in the session database using another database function for this purpose which is part of the CPPServer database support layer for session management, as explained before.
+If the login succeeds then this LoginServer will create a security session for the user by inserting a row in the public.cpp_session table in the session database using another database function for this purpose, cpp_session_create(...), which is part of the CPPServer database support layer for session management, as explained before.
+The login service will return a JSON response and the cookie with the new SessionID, which the client must send from now on in order to be validated as a valid security session.
+The session record can be deleted by timeout (session expiration) or because of a login using the same user's credentials.
+A user can only have one active security session.

 Here is an example of the cpp_dblogin SQL function using our security schema from DemoDB:
 ```